Time and the Trickster

 Spock enlarged the half of his screen holding the map.
 "UNIT has isolated the space craft here," Spock supplied creating a bright red dot on the map.

-"Well then I'll just have to hope they call me in," Rose said biting her lip nervously.
+"Well then I'll just have to hope they call me in," Rose muttered biting her lip nervously.
 "I really don't like the combination of UNIT and a Judoon.
 UNIT is likely to take the Judoon as a threat and the Judoon is likely to take UNIT as a threat."

 "But UNIT seems unaware of the life pod that was ejected before impact," Spock finished, a smug tone appearing in his voice again.